Harry-Ross/llama-chat-nextjs/README.md

 ![Llama Chat running locally](https://github.com/Harry-Ross/llama-chat-nextjs/assets/20507092/0a965f25-bf28-428d-9cd6-8f2f4e5127f5)

-Hey all, this project was a little experiment in wanting run Llama locally on my own machine using `node-llama-cpp`, `SQLite` and more!
+Hey all, this project was a little experiment in wanting run Llama locally on my own machine using the Next.js App Router, `node-llama-cpp`, SQLite and more!
 See the full write-up of the project and technical considerations/decisions here: https://harry.is-a.dev/projects/llama-chat/.

 ## Getting Started